thebjorn/toolcall/README.rst

-toolcall - call an external
+toolcall - call an external tool
 ==================================================

 This is a sample Django package that includes both the tool-user part